 Anesthesia and kidney failure in dogs

 Veterinarians generally take extra precautions to protect the blood flow to the kidneys during anesthesia.
-They do this by using the lowest possible doses of anesthetic medications and by giving fluids and monitoring blood pressure closely during anesthesia.
+They do this by using the lowest possible doses of anesthetic medications and by giving IV fluids and monitoring blood pressure closely during anesthesia.
 The vast majority of dogs who undergo general anesthesia recover uneventfully.

 So if you are wondering “Is my dog too old for anesthesia?” or “Is my dog too old for surgery?” don’t let the fear of kidney failure get in the way.
 Instead, have a conversation with your vet about it.